Limb–girdle muscular dystrophy: Prognosis

 In terms of the prognosis of limb–girdle muscular dystrophy in its mildest form, affected individuals have near-normal muscle strength and function.
 LGMD isn't typically a fatal disease, though it may eventually weaken the heart and respiratory muscles, leading to illness or death due to secondary disorders.

 Epidemiology

 The minimum prevalence of limb–girdle muscular dystrophy, as a group, likely ranges from 2.27–10 per 100,000 (1:44,000 to 1:10,000).
 LGMD is the fourth most common muscular dystrophy, after the dystrophinopathies, myotonic dystrophies, and facioscapulohumeral muscular dystrophy.
-The prevalence of individual LGMDs, as studied in the United States, in descending order, are those due to mutation of 1) calpain, 2) dysferlin, 3) collagen VI, 4) sarcoglycans, 5) anoctamin 5, and 6) fukutin-related protein.
+The prevalence of individual LGMDs, as studied in the United States, in descending order, are those due to mutation of 1) CAPN3 (calpain-3), 2) dysferlin, 3) collagen VI, 4) sarcoglycans, 5) anoctamin 5, and 6) FKRP (fukutin-related protein).
 In Euroasia CAPN3 mutations are the most common cause of LGMD, however, in northern Europe mutations in FKRP are also very common.
 It is difficult to calculate the worldwide prevalence of even the most common LGMD types, due to the founder effect causing varying prevalence by region.
 The less common types are very rare, often only described is limited regions of the world.